 6. Santosh Parulekar

-Santosh’s work was to create career opportunities for unemployed youths in the rural areas of India.
+Santosh’s work was to create career opportunities for unemployed youths in rural areas of India.
 He established the ‘Pipal Tree’ company whose goal is to impart formal training to youth and give them reputable jobs in Indian companies.
-Pipal Tree has been in operation since 2007 and has trained over 1500 workers and would like to open training centers Pan India in the future.
+Pipal Tree has been in operation since 2007 and has trained over 1500 workers and would like to open training centres in Pan India in the future.
 These qualifications make him a perfect example of social entrepreneurship in India.